 Part 1 : Bullying of Kids and Teens with Disabilities

-Our mission is to help disabled Canadians qualify for Disability Tax Credit & CPP Disability Benefits and then maximize their tax refunds & credits.
-In this endeavor we have worked with thousands of Disabled Canadians and we recognize the difficulties they face in their everyday life.
+Our mission is to help disabled Canadians qualify for Disability Tax Credit, Long Term Disability Benefits & CPP Disability Benefits and then maximize their tax refunds & benefits.
+In this endeavor, we have worked with thousands of Disabled Canadians and we recognize the difficulties they face in their everyday life.

-An issue of epidemic proportions is affecting kids and teens with disabilities and around the world; the bullying of kids and teens with disabilities.
-Per a WHO survey, Canada ranked a dismal 27th in its anti-bulling efforts.
-Bullying morphs into many forms – acts of physical bullying/abuse, cyber-bullying – online harassment and bullying, According to the National Bullying Prevent Center, @PACER_NBPC:
+An issue of epidemic proportions is affecting kids and teens with disabilities around the world; the bullying of kids and teens with disabilities.
+Per a WHO survey, Canada ranked a dismal 27th in its anti-bullying efforts.
+Bullying morphs into many forms – acts of physical bullying/abuse, cyber-bullying – online harassment, and bullying, According to the National Bullying Prevent Center, @PACER_NBPC: